DarvidTorres/mydocs/C/compilation/preprocessor/header files.md

 A header file is a file that contains C function declarations, [[macros|macro]] definitions, and global variables, to be shared between several source files.

+Including a header file produces the same results in C compilation as copying the header file into each source file that needs it.
+The header file eliminates the labor of finding and changing all the copies as well as the risk that a failure to find one copy will result in inconsistencies within a program.

 By convention, header files are named with either a `.h` extension.
 However, there is no requirement that this is observed.

 Example: